joey-qytyku/OS-90-i386/docs/boot2.md

 # HMA Issues

 The HMA is used for startup and later on for ISA DMA.
 XMS 2.0 lets only one program can use it at a time, and in this case that is the 32-bit kernel.
-Remove DOS=HIGH from confg.sys.
+Remove DOS=HIGH from confg.sys and anything that uses it.

 # DOS drivers

 16-bit drivers will work.
 The DOS .SYS driver model is unsupported by the 32-bit kernel, but the DOS kernel and programs can still use them within a DOS VM.
 TSR programs like MS Mouse will also function as expected as the mouse interrupt is expected to be 16-bit.

+## ISA PnP drivers

+There are 16-bit plug-and-play drivers for ISA cards.
+Such drivers will send the initiation key and perform configuration on a detected card when it recognizes the card identification.
+ISA PnP drivers presumably use the real-mode PnP BIOS interface to get CSN information.

+OS/90 supports plug-and-play ISA and detects what resources have been assigned to each card.
+It does not reassign card select numbers as configured by the BIOS (This may be an issue).

+In short, ISA plug-and-play cards can operate with 16-bit DOS drivers just fine.

 # Notes

 Upper memory blocks are not supported.
 EMM386 should __NEVER__ be used!
 Loading device drivers into a UMB will not do anything (they will be loaded low)

+# Parameters

+The PSP of the bootloader is passed to the kernel for parsing.
+They are case insensitive.

+/NODRIVERS